mxsaad/multithreaded-proxy-server/README.md

 ## Commands

 - `build`: Builds the Docker image.
-- `start-server`: Starts the proxy server (if not already running).
+- `start`: Starts the proxy server (if not already running).
-- `stop-server`: Stops and removes the proxy server container.
+- `stop`: Stops and removes the proxy server container.
-- `start-client <url>`: Starts a client to fetch content from the specified URL.
+- `fetch <url>`: Starts a client to fetch content from the specified URL.

 ### Example Usage